 My mother was a Senior Nursing Superintendent in an Indian government hospital.
-As a child, I used to visit the hospital sometimes and, on one occasion, was introduced to a patient who was dying of carcinoma of the tongue.
-I had seen very sick patients before but this lady’s condition gave me food for thought, and I asked my mother questions about her and her condition.
+As a child, I used to visit the hospital sometimes, and on one occasion, I was introduced to a patient who was dying of tongue carcinoma.
+I had seen very sick patients before, but this lady’s condition gave me food for thought, and I asked my mother questions about her and her condition.
 I also wanted to know how I could avoid her fate.
 My mother told me that dental and oral hygiene was the key to preventing oral cancers and that regular dental check-ups were vital in recognizing such problems at a treatable stage.
-I had always intended to work in healthcare and to help people, and the idea of acquiring the skills and knowledge to enable people to avoid that lady’s fate seemed to be an excellent way of doing so.
+I had always intended to work in healthcare and help people, and I love acquiring the skills and knowledge to help people avoid that lady’s fate.
 I have found great satisfaction in dentistry and have never regretted my choice.
 My immediate goal is to qualify to practice as a dentist in the US, gain some experience in the local professional environment, and earn a Master’s in Endodontics.